Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Evaluation

 \subsubsection{Deep Sea}

-In this environment (Figure \ref{fig:deep_sea_env}), the agent (the ship) always starts at the top-left corner of a gridworld of size $N \times N$, and has to descend through the grid to open a chest, located in the bottom-right corner.
+In this environment (Figure \ref{fig:deep_sea_env}), the agent (the ship) always starts at the top-left corner of a gridworld of size $N\!\times\!N$, and has to descend through the grid to a chest in the bottom-right corner.
 At the beginning of the episode, either a treasure or a bomb appear inside the chest, with a 50-50.
-The outcome is known to the agent, as the state consists of the ship position and a flag denoting if the bomb or the treaure has appeared.
-At every step, the ship descends by one step, and must chose to turn left or right.
+The outcome is known to the agent, as the state consists of the ship position and a flag denoting if the bomb or the treasure has appeared.
+At every step, the ship descends by one step and must choose to turn left or right.
 If it hits the left boundary, it will descend without turning.
 For example, from the starting position $(1,1)$, doing ``left'' will move the ship to $(2,1)$, while doing ``right'' will move it to $(2,2)$.
 The episode ends when the ship reaches the bottom of the grid, and thus the horizon is fixed to $N$.
-The reward is 1 if the ship finds the treasure, -1 if it finds the bomb, and $-0.01/N$ if the ship does ``right'' in any cell along the diagonal (denoted by sea waves).
-The optimal policy selects always ``right'' if the treasure has appeared, otherwise ``left'' at the initial state and then can act randomly.
+The reward is 1 if the ship finds the treasure, -1 if it finds the bomb, and $-0.01/N$ if the ship goes ``right'' in any cell along the diagonal (denoted by sea waves).
+The optimal policy selects always ``right'' if there is the treasure, otherwise ``left'' at the initial state and then can act randomly.

 The challenge of this environment lies in having to select the same action (``right'') $N$ times in a row in order to receive either 1 or -1.
 Doing ``left'' even only once prevents the ship from reaching the chest.
 At the same time, the agent is discouraged from doing ``right'', since doing so along the diagonal yields an immediate penalty.
 Consequently, an $\epsilon$-greedy policy without optimistic initialization would perform poorly, as the only short-term reward it receives would discourage it from doing ``right''.
 A random policy is also highly unlikely to reach the chest.
 In particular, the probability such a policy reaches it in any given episode is $(1/2)^N$.
 Thus, the expected number of episodes before observing either the bomb or the treasure is $2^N$.
 Even for a moderate value of $N = 50$, this is an impractical number of episodes \citep{osband2019deep}.